Redgrave Surname

 Where Does The Last Name Redgrave Come From? nationality or country of origin

-Redgrave is carried by more people in England than any other country/territory.
-It can also appear as:.
+The last name Redgrave is found in England more than any other country/territory.
+It can also be rendered in the variant forms:.
 For other possible spellings of this last name click here.

 How Common Is The Last Name Redgrave? popularity and diffusion

-The surname is the 231,065th most frequently occurring family name on earth, held by approximately 1 in 4,164,312 people.
-This last name occurs predominantly in Europe, where 65 percent of Redgrave are found; 65 percent are found in Northern Europe and 65 percent are found in British Isles.
+It is the 231,065th most commonly occurring family name on earth It is held by approximately 1 in 4,164,312 people.
+The surname Redgrave occurs predominantly in Europe, where 65 percent of Redgrave are found; 65 percent are found in Northern Europe and 65 percent are found in British Isles.

-This surname is most widely held in England, where it is held by 1,104 people, or 1 in 50,469.
-In England Redgrave is primarily found in: Greater London, where 19 percent are found, Essex, where 11 percent are found and Greater Manchester, where 7 percent are found.
-Besides England this last name occurs in 21 countries.
-It also occurs in The United States, where 15 percent are found and Australia, where 10 percent are found.
+The last name is most commonly used in England, where it is held by 1,104 people, or 1 in 50,469.
+In England it is primarily found in: Greater London, where 19 percent are found, Essex, where 11 percent are found and Greater Manchester, where 7 percent are found.
+Apart from England Redgrave exists in 21 countries.
+It is also found in The United States, where 15 percent are found and Australia, where 10 percent are found.

 Redgrave Family Population Trend historical fluctuation

-The frequency of Redgrave has changed through the years.
-In England the number of people who held the Redgrave surname grew 170 percent between 1881 and 2014; in The United States it grew 525 percent between 1880 and 2014 and in Wales it grew 120 percent between 1881 and 2014.
+The frequency of Redgrave has changed over time.
+In England the number of people bearing the Redgrave surname increased 170 percent between 1881 and 2014; in The United States it increased 525 percent between 1880 and 2014 and in Wales it increased 120 percent between 1881 and 2014.

 Redgrave Last Name Statistics demography

-In The United States Redgrave are 19.02% more likely to be registered with the Republican Party than The US average, with 65.79% registered with the party.
+In The United States Redgrave are 19.02% more likely to be registered Republicans than the national average, with 65.79% being registered with the party.

 The amount Redgrave earn in different countries varies greatly.
 In South Africa they earn 58.08% less than the national average, earning R 99,612 per year; in United States they earn 8% more than the national average, earning $46,602 USD per year and in Canada they earn 65.71% more than the national average, earning $82,328 CAD per year.